Travel Opportunities & Study Abroad

 With our affiliate membership in the Council for Christian Colleges and universities (CCCU), Friends students can study both internationally and domestically with the BestSemester program.
 Interested in studying music in Nashville?
 How about studying film in Los Angeles?
 Explore your study abroad options at www.bestsemester.com.

-Student travel opportunities, including study abroad, are an important aspect of the academic and co-curricular environment at any college.
-Friends University’s unique travel opportunities are not just tourism, but real academic and culturally-immersive experiences.
-Through the International Education Programs (IEP) office you can study abroad over a semester, intern abroad, volunteer abroad, participate in faculty-led programs, and/or participate in a non-credit bearing international trip.
-Come and study with Friends University so you can Soar and Explore!
+Through the International Education Programs (IEP) office, you can study abroad over a semester, intern abroad, volunteer abroad, participate in faculty-led programs, and/or participate in a non-credit-bearing international trip.

 Spanish Language in Spain

-Students will explore Central and Southern Spain in vibrant cities and classic rural towns; watch the landscape transform as you travel from Madrid to Granada; live with a Spanish host family; attend class with a local language instructor at Proyecto Español; and spend time on the plazas of Granada improving their language skills in exciting and authentic settings.
-Guided day trips will include: a visit to the Alhambra Palace in Granada, a tapas dinner with flamenco dancing in El Sacromonte; a visit to the Prado Museum in Madrid to see famous works of Spanish art; and a trip to Las Alpujarras, a picturesque historical region on the southern slopes of the Sierra Nevada.
+Students will explore central and southern Spain in vibrant cities and classic rural towns, watch the landscape transform as you travel from Madrid to Granada, live with a Spanish host family, attend class with a local language instructor at Proyecto Español, and spend time on the plazas of Granada improving your language skills in exciting and authentic settings.
+Guided day trips may include a visit to the Alhambra Palace in Granada, a tapas dinner with flamenco dancing in El Sacromonte, a visit to the Prado Museum in Madrid to see famous works of Spanish art, and a trip to Las Alpujarras, a picturesque historical region on the southern slopes of the Sierra Nevada.